Skip to Content

 French Crullers

-A French Cruller is a donut made from traditional Pate a Choux batter.
+A French Cruller is an impossibly light donut made from traditional Pate a Choux batter.

 Prep Time30 minutes